 A nice single skillet or a set of pots and pans make for a practical gift that will get used over and over again.
 Although there are many different types of cookware, these selections won’t leach chemicals into food or the air.

-This is one of many fine stainless steel pot options.
-It’s multi-ply clad with stainless steel interior and exterior (for toughness and safety), and an aluminum core for enhanced heat conductivity.
-This pan works on Induction, gas, electric, glass, ceramic, and halogen stoves, and is dishwasher safe.
+This Cusinart cookware set is one of many fine stainless steel pot and pan sets.
+All the pots and pans are multiclad with stainless steel interiors and exteriors (for toughness and safety), and an aluminum core for enhanced heat conductivity.
+This cookware works on induction, gas, and electric stoves and is dishwasher safe.

 A high-efficiency blender makes a lovely gift during the holidays.
 Recipients can whip up smoothies, juices, dips, and soups.
 It’s a great way to encourage healthier eating!